malinenimaurya/Deep-Learning/README.md

 - Also posed few open ended questions and were discussed

 14)Bird recognition case study
-- Discussed about the bias vs variance tradeoff, how to split data, combining multiple criteria to optimiise one
+- Discussed about the bias vs variance tradeoff, how to split data, combining multiple criteria to optimise on one metric
 - Bayes error vs Human error

 15)Auntonomous driving case study